opencv/opencv/doc/tutorials/video/table_of_content_video.markdown

     *Languages:* Python, C++

-    Learn how to use the Meanshift and Camshift algorithms to find and track objects in videos.
+    Learn how to use the Meanshift and Camshift algorithms to track objects in videos.